TheZadok42/bluetooth_server/README.md

 # bluetooth_server
-A flask style server, for bluethooth
+A flask style server, for bluetooth